Reflecting on a chapter previously omitted from the Ralph Lauren story...

 Universities for black academics were full of students who dressed with the same sartorial sense of self-fulfilment as those at the elite Ivy universities.
 They were purveyors of the same look, in the same period; a detail often overlooked, but the point which the brand sought to address.

 Inspired by the history, style and sensibility of two historically black universities in Atlanta, the 100-piece Morehouse and Spelman collection exemplified the brands’ soft touch.
 It placed the values of the institutions and their alumni at the core of the presentation.
-Astute references to archival imagery and enduring traditions informed the garments which gave focus to the familiar fixtures of suits, jumpers and striped ties.
+Astute references to archival imagery and enduring traditions informed the garments which gave focus to the familiar fixtures of suits, Oxford button downs and striped ties.
 It's collaboration which is honest and earnest and feels wholly true to both parties.

 The accompanying shoot portrays the pieces on professors and students, past and present, harking to a meaning in the clothes that supersedes trend and time.
 Depicted is a tale of ethics, knowledge and style which are cross-generational.
 Theres also an accompanying film which discusses the genesis of Morehouse, Spelman and Historically Black Colleges in America as well as Clothes’ role as tools in manoeuvring the politics of respectability.